 And it is this, this, that is at the heart of the shame you now feel.
 Suddenly you will realize that you have wasted years sharing the most intimate parts of your life with a personality-disordered abuser.
 You also realize that he has been using you for as long as you can remember and that you let him.

-Whether it is the PTSD that you now find yourself battling or the total loss of your trusting self, the sense of shame and humiliation is undeniable.
-In a flash, life as you knew it is gone and worse still it never even existed.
+Whether it is the C-PTSD that you now find yourself battling or the total loss of your trusting self, the sense of shame is undeniable.
+In a flash, life as you knew it is gone and, much worse still, it never even existed.
 Ultimately you will feel ashamed for accepting less than you deserved in a partnership that never was.
 This was your role from the start and you played it willingly.